wqking/jsonpp/doc/parser.md

 **#1 prototype is nullptr**
 The document is parsed as default data types.
 Please check [this document](common_types.md) for the default data types.
+If the `arrayType` in ParserConfig is not nullptr, JSON array is parsed as `arrayType`.
+If the `objectType` in ParserConfig is not nullptr, JSON object is parsed as `objectType`.

 **#2 prototype is not nullptr**
 The document is parsed as the type of `prototype`, the result Variant can be converted to the type of `prototype`.